ideas-lab-nus/epwshiftr/cran-comments.md

 ### R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-* This is a new release.

 ### Comments

 Comments from CRAN maintainer:

 ```
-Thanks, please replace \dontrun{} by \donttest{} in your Rd-files, if
-the functions do not need an API key.

-Please ensure that your functions do not modify (save or delete) the
-user's home filespace in your examples/vignettes/tests.
-That is not
-allow by CRAN policies.
-Please only write/save files if the user has
-specified a directory.
-In your examples/vignettes/tests you can write to
-tempdir().

-Please fix and resubmit.
+'Packages which use Internet resources should fail gracefully with an
+informative message if the resource is not available or has changed (and
+not give a check warning nor error).'
 ```

 Revisions:

-* I change the example of `get_data_node()` to `\donttest{}`.
-* Now all functions will not write to user home filespace by default.
-* I change Tests so that it only writes to `tempdir()`.
+* I added an informative message when the resource is not available.
+* I updated tests accordingly to run certain tests only when the resource is available.